bm2515/temporal-playground/README.md

 brew install temporal
 ```

-Once you've installed Temporal CLU and added it to your PATH, open a new terminal window and run:
+Once you've installed Temporal CLI and added it to your PATH, open a new terminal window and run:

 ```
 temporal server start-dev